Everything You Need To Know About The New Hampshire Primary

 After the Iowa results meltdown, New Hampshire takes center stage Tuesday night.
 This election is run by the secretary of state's office and not the state party.
 It's also a more-straightforward primary (with a couple kinks we explain below) rather than a complicated, math-heavy caucus.

-There is lots at stake, as New Hampshire has served to reinforce or reset the Democratic primary race over the last five decades.
+There is lots at stake, as New Hampshire has served to reinforce or reset the Democratic primary race over the past five decades.
 As always, be ready for surprises, especially because through the years, a third to half of voters have made up their minds in the last week.

 Here are some key questions, things to watch and the stakes for the candidates:

-Note: A previous version of this story incorrectly said New Hampshire had the second-highest turnout in the 2016 general election.
-It had the third-highest turnout.
-The story also incorrectly said 48% of N.H. primary voters in 2004 identified as liberals.
-The number was actually 46%.